caloni/journal/content/posts/common-sense-guide-data-structures-algorithms/index.md

 > The same is true even for an O(1) algorithm that always takes one million steps.
 As the data increases, there will inevitably reach a point at which O(N) becomes less efficient than the O(1) algorithm, and will remain so up toward an infinite amount of data.

 > This is actually the reason why this algorithm is called Bubble Sort: in each pass-through, the highest unsorted value “bubbles” up to its correct position.

+> In reality, however, Selection Sort is described in Big O as O(N2), just like Bubble Sort.
+This is because of a major rule of Big O that I’m now introducing for the first time: Big O Notation ignores constants.

+> This is simply a mathematical way of saying that Big O Notation never includes regular numbers that aren’t an exponent.
+We simply drop these regular numbers from the expression.

+> However, when two algorithms fall under the same classification of Big O, it doesn’t necessarily mean that both algorithms have the same speed.
+After all, Bubble Sort is twice as slow as Selection Sort even though both are O(N2).
+So, while Big O is perfect for contrasting algorithms that fall under different classifications of Big O, when two algorithms fall under the same classification, further analysis is required to determine which algorithm is faster.

+> Big O Notation only takes into account the highest order of N when we have multiple orders added together.

+> That is, if we have an algorithm that takes N4 + N3 + N2 + N steps, we only consider N4 to be significant—and just call it O(N4).
+Why is this?